IdrisFallout/obs-efficient-recording/README.md

 > **Note**
-> The project is OpenSource
+> The project is Open-source